austimkelly/ghas-utils/pull_all_security_alerts/implementing-a-ghas-reporting-strategy.md

 ## Introduction

-The GitHub Advanced Security (GHAS) suite of tools provide valuable analysis and reporting into the security posture of your codebase.
-Multiple tools comprise the GHAS suite including: Code Scanning, Dependabot (Vulnerably Analysis), Secret Scanning, and Security Advisories.
+The GitHub Advanced Security (GHAS) suite of tools provides valuable analysis and reporting into the security posture of your codebase.
+Multiple tools comprise the GHAS suite including Code Scanning, Dependabot (Vulnerably Analysis), Secret Scanning, and Security Advisories.
 Each of these tools provides a unique set of security alerts and reporting that can be used to identify and remediate security vulnerabilities in your code.
-As with any security tool, being able to monitor and measure the performance of security alerts is key to the success of the tool.
+As with any security tool, monitoring and measuring the performance of security alerts is key to its success.

 This article will provide an overview of steps you can take to build your own security reporting strategy using the GHAS Security Overview and Alert reporting as well as considerations for building your own custom reporting.
-We'll start our GHAS reporting strategy with four primary questions to answer before you formalize a strategy and being to build, report, and take action on your security alerts.
+We'll start our GHAS reporting strategy with four primary questions to answer before you formalize a strategy and begin to build, report, and act on your security alerts.

 * [What questions are you trying to answer?](#what-questions-are-you-trying-to-answer)
 * [What GHAS reporting exists to answer these questions?](#what-ghas-reporting-exists-to-answer-these-questions)